El Salvador Cocaine and Drug Addiction Problem

 Salvadoreans Deserve a Drug-Free Environment

 Like in any other country, the vast majority of Salvadoreans simply want to live enjoyable lives with their families and friends.
 These are the people who can be helped by the Narconon drug and alcohol rehabilitation program.
-In countries around the world and in Latin America, the Narconon drug treatment program uses completely drug-free methods to help a person rebuild a life that has been destroyed by drug use and addiction.
+In countries around the world and in Latin America, the Narconon drug treatment program uses a drug-free method to help a person rebuild a life that has been destroyed by drug use and addiction.
 When each participant has a chance to clean and rebuild his body and restore his personal values and sense of ethics, he or she can make the drug-free decisions that create lasting sobriety.